jifunks/botany/README.md

 * Curses-based menu system, optimized for 80x24 terminal
 * ASCII art display of plant
 * Persistent aging system that allows your plant to grow even when app is closed
-* Community garden of other users' plants (for shared unix servers)
+* SQLite Community Garden of other users' plants (for shared unix servers)
 * Data file is created in the user's home (~) directory, along with a JSON file that can be used in other apps.

 ```